Princess Catherine Yurievskaya: England

 In 1932, Catherine bought a house called "The Haven" on Hayling Island, Hampshire, which she chose for its climate, as she suffered from asthma.
 On 29 November 1934, she attended the wedding at Westminster Abbey of her grand-niece Princess Marina of Greece and Denmark to Prince George, Duke of Kent.

 On 24 August 1935, Henry Channon and his wife called to see Catherine on Hayling Island, but found her out.
 He noted in his diary that she was living in "a ghastly villa called the Haven in Sinah Lane; there is the sea not far away, peace, poverty, and a Pekinese!
 All that remains to her of her Romanov grandeur."

 For many years, Catherine was supported by an allowance from Queen Mary, the widow of King George V, but after the Queen's death in March 1953 she was left almost penniless and began selling her possessions.

 She went to live in a nursing home on Hayling Island and died there on 22 December 1959.
 She was the last surviving child of Alexander II as well as the last grandchild of Nicholas I. She was buried on 29 December in the churchyard of St Peter's, Northney, with an Anglican funeral.
 Only two members of the family attended her funeral, her former husband Serge Obolensky and her nephew, Prince Alexander Yurievsky (1901–1988), the son of her brother George.
-She was also survived by her son Alexander and by her grand-daughter Elena Bariatinsky (1927–1988), who had been married a few months before her grandmother's death and was in France.
+She was also survived by her son Alexander (who died in Grants Pass, Oregon in 1992) and by her granddaughter Elena Bariatinsky (1927–1988), who had been married a few months before her grandmother's death and was in France.

 In 1961, a woman in Bramley, Yorkshire, named Olga Marie, claimed to be Catherine's natural daughter, but no more is known of her.
 In 2016, the local Orthodox community held a panikhida memorial service at her grave after her headstone was restored.